StanislavAlexandrov/ableton-samples/README.md

 1. Copy the abletonSamplesFinal_ALL_COMMANDLINE.py file into the root of the directory with your projects.
 2. Open the terminal and navigate to the same project directory using the cd command (e.g., cd PATH_TO_YOUR_DIRECTORY).
 You can also drag the folder into the terminal instead of typing.
 3. In the terminal, enter the following command (without quotes): python3 abletonSamplesFinal_ALL_COMMANDLINE.py
 4. The script will now run, printing progress messages to the terminal.
-Once it is complete, all the sample names with respective directories will be saved to a file called allSamples.txt in the same directory.
+Once it is complete, all the sample names with respective directories will be saved to a file called allSamples.json in the same directory.

 Note that you no longer need to redirect the output to allSamples.txt using >, as the script now handles this for you.